 PUTTING IT ALL TOGETHER

-Not many contract manufacturers have made the commitment to automate PCB assembly for delivery to the small-to-medium sized operator as RiverSide has.
 RIS has thoughtfully added automation, inspection and manufacturing controls to our processes, where they will have the greatest impact.
 This benefits the quality of the product and improves yields.
-We also have the experience to advise your design team when some degree of ruggedizing will benefit your designs.
+We also have the experience to advise your design team when some ruggedizing will benefit your designs.

 Summary